kostaskougios/mockbuilders/Readme.md

   )
 ```

-Ok now we can easily create `Transaction` and `ZoneDateTime`.
-We are now ready
+Now we can easily create `Transaction` and `ZoneDateTime`.
+We are ready
 to test the `isAfter` method:

 ```scala